Alford hits winning HR in 15th, Blue Jays beat Orioles 11-10

 Each team used 10 pitchers.

 Hays hit a three-run shot in the third and went back-to-back with Villar in the fifth for the first multihomer game of his career.
-Hays also made a fine catch in center field and threw out a runner on the bases.
+Hays struck out four times but also made a fine catch in center field and threw out a runner on the bases.

+”That’s a really tough loss for us,” Hays said. ”We tried as hard as we could to push a couple more runs across for our staff there at the end but couldn’t get another one in.”

 Last week in Baltimore, Hays climbed the wall in center to take a home run away from Guerrero.